Recap: Tintin Tintin In The Congo

 Today, Tintin in the Congo

-is rather infamous for its racist portrayal of the Congolese natives, its pro-colonialist themes and its utter disregard for wildlife wellfare.
+is rather infamous in some countries for its racist portrayal of the Congolese natives, its pro-colonialist themes and its utter disregard for wildlife wellfare.
 Hergé himself would later become embarrassed by it

 and cited it as "bourgeois" and "paternalistic".
 In recent years, attempts have been made to ban the book entirely.
 It currently tends to be sold with a warning label informing potential readers about the controversial content (at least in Anglophone countries).
 It was also actually reprinted by a Congolese newspaper in the Seventies.

 - Artistic License – Biology: